 What this means is that it is much easier for women to be barraged with physiological demands to eat.
 These drives are not malicious things, and a woman can never be upset with her body for having them.
 It’s natural, and it’s necessary for health.
 Only by accepting our strong biological need for food as physiological fact can we women truly move forward with love, holistic healing, and positive, even pleasurable weight loss.

 What follows below is an overview of the mechanisms by which women’s bodies “hang on” to fat stores.
 This is not to say that the body wants to be overweight.
-The body actually wants to be a proper, fit, attractive weight.
+The body wants to be a proper, fit, attractive weight.
 What happens is that normal weight-regulating factors get dysregulated by an inflammatory diet, and prolonged abuse drives a system further and further off-track.
-The good news is that because a woman’s body wants to be an appropriate weight, once the woman starts treating her body with proper love and nourishment, the pounds naturally slide off.
+The good news is that because a woman’s body wants to be an appropriate weight, that once a woman starts treating her body with proper love and nourishment, the pounds naturally slide off.

 Not too long ago, scientists thought that fat cells were simple units of energy storage.
 Metabolism would grab the energy stored in the fat cells when it needed it, and then the fat cells would continue lying there inert.
 Metabolism might deposit more energy into them at another time, and then later it would come grab the energy back.
 Fat cells were considered storage units, and not anything more.

-Since 1994 with the discovery of leptin, science has gradually unearthed the surprising notion that fat tissue is not just a storage space but is also an endocrine organ in and of itself.
+Since the discovery of leptin in 1994, science has gradually unearthed the surprising notion that fat tissue is not just a storage space but is also an endocrine organ in and of itself.
 Fat receives signals from hormones; it is actively involved in how much fat gets stored within its own reserves, and how; and it sends out potent signals of its own.
 These signals are crucial.
 They tell the brain how much energy is currently being stored in the form of fat.

 2) it sort of dribbles into the bloodstream if food is eaten in smaller quantities throughout the day.
 So leptin levels rise whenever the body really thinks it has been well-fed.

 Once people begin ignoring their leptin signals, they get easier and easier to ignore.
 This is because constantly elevated leptin levels cause leptin receptors to become insensitive to the leptin floating around in the bloodstream.
-Then, as the body realizes that it’s normal leptin signalling isn’t getting the job done, it incites more eating, more weight gain, and higher leptin levels in hopes that an increased leptin signal will get through.
+As the body realizes that it’s normal leptin signaling isn’t getting the job done, it incites more eating, more weight gain, and higher leptin levels in hopes that an increased leptin signal will get through.
 For this reason, obesity is correlated with high leptin levels, even though many obese people complain of constant hunger.

-Leptin and menstruation
+Leptin resistance and menstruation